This is hilarious:

 A co-worker noticed something strange happening in his Chrome browser:

-Every element in an HTML page that has an id
+Every element in an HTML page that has an id attribute gets attached

-as a member of the global window
+as a member of the global window object!

 I checked and it happens in my Safari as well.
 A bit of googling led us